dtavern/hydat/README.md

 Arguments:

--path: The file path to the raw hydat .csv file
+- path: The file path to the raw hydat .csv file

--discharge_obj: Name of output discharge dataframe (if any) into the global environment
+- discharge_obj: Name of output discharge dataframe (if any) into the global environment

--levels_obj: Name of output stage dataframe (if any) into the global environment
+- levels_obj: Name of output stage dataframe (if any) into the global environment

--monthly_meansQ: Name of the output mean monthly discharge dataframe (if any) into the global environment
+- monthly_meansQ: Name of the output mean monthly discharge dataframe (if any) into the global environment

--monthly_meansLvl: Name of the output mean monthly stage dataframe (if any) into the global environment
+- monthly_meansLvl: Name of the output mean monthly stage dataframe (if any) into the global environment

 **To come:**